-When the MP device's unique IP address is set from the IVR, the Gateway addresses will be set to be in the same IP subnet with the final octet set to '1' e.g. 10.130.1.1
+When the MP device's unique IP address is set from the IVR, the Gateway addresses will be set to be in the same IP subnet with the final octet set to 'l' e.g. 10.130.1.1

-By default, the IVR function will set the DNS address to a public server address at 8.8.8.8
+By default, the IVR function will set the DNS address to a public server address at 8.8.8.

-Note: Care must be taken when setting these addresses manually from LUCI or command line.
+Note: Care must be taken when setting these addresses manually from SECN web interface or command line.